 We can sum up by drawing these views into groups: on one side are those who hold that the extended sense of potency, that is, potentiality, is its ontologically relevant one, and they take this either to be its minimal modal sense, a modal sense subordinated to the categories, or a bare marker of reality.
 On the other side are those who take potency to be an ontologically robust concept in its change-related sense, but define it by negation or self-negation.
-Anagnostopoulos does not take a strong position: he agrees with Frede’s view that potency implies some kind of reality, but offers only that its reality must have some other basis than a concept of potentiality.
+Anagnostopoulos does not take a strong position: he agrees with M. Frede’s view that potency implies some kind of reality, but offers only that its reality must have some other basis than a concept of potentiality.

 There is, therefore, an opening for a new position: it is possible to hold that the change-related sense of potency and activity implies being, and that this already constitutes the ontological contribution of these terms.
-Before we get into the details, some general remarks will help to situate this claim.
+Before turning to the details, allow me to demarcate this claim.

 I hold that the extended sense of potency and activity is material and form, not potentiality and actuality.
 Since material and ousia concern the primary sense of categorical being, extending potency and actuality to it clearly has ontological relevance.
 But the ontological relevance of the terms is not limited to their applicability to material and form: because a discussion of potency and activity is already a discussion of one of the four primary senses of being, namely the energetic, the terms are already implicitly ontological.
 Aristotle does not need to lift the terms out of a change-related sense and into an ontological register because, as we saw in the demonstration of change, something that “has” a capacity can, for that reason, be described as a being-in-potency.
 Thus, I contend, a further sense of potency and activity is not necessary for these concepts to have ontological meaning.

 My claim, then, is that the analysis of potency and being-at-work in Met.
 IX is, from beginning to end, an analysis of change.
 If this is right, then the project of that book is not to extend non-ontological concepts to ontological ones.
 The ontological importance of potency and being-at-work in fact emerges from, and is continuous with, the change-related senses of these terms.25 This thesis makes sense of the centrality of change in the argument of Met.
 IX.
 In contrast, by maintaining a distinction in kind between the change-related and being-related senses of the words, scholars make it difficult to understand why Aristotle requires us to go through their change-related senses to get there.
 In doing so, they implicitly rely on the fact that change does have ontological import.
-The confusion, I think, is that they have not yet properly grasped the respect in which potency and activity are extended: they place the extent between being and change, when it should be placed between energetic being and categorical being.
+The confusion, I think, is that they have not yet properly grasped the respect in which potency and activity are extended: they place an extent between being and change, when it should be placed between energetic being and categorical being.